frawau/aiomadeavr/README.md

 The module uses asyncio Streams.
 I think using protocols may have been a wiser choice.

-Currently, most of the coroutine of the MDAVR object generate a future and wait for it.
+~~Currently, most of the coroutine of the MDAVR object generate a future and wait for it.
 Not sure it is a good idea.
 May be removed in the future.
-Oh, wait!
+Oh, wait!~~

+All that silly use of future has now been cleaned up.